Nuclear power in China

-China is also involved in the development of nuclear fusion reactors through its participation in the ITER project, having constructed an experimental nuclear fusion reactor known as EAST located in Hefei, as well as research and development into the thorium fuel cycle as a potential alternative means of nuclear fission.
+China's Thorium Molten Salt Reactor project aims to utilize the thorium fuel cycle, including the TMSR-LF1 prototype operational since 2023.
+China is involved in the development of nuclear fusion reactors through its participation in the ITER project.
+It also conducts domestic research through facilities such as the EAST Tokamak in Hefei, as well as advance experimental projects including the Burning Plasma Experimental Superconducting Tokamak and the CFETR, which aim to develop DEMO-class reactors with power output exceeding >1 GW.

+Nuclear research in China began during the 1950s, centered at the Institute of Atomic Energy, with assistance from the Soviet Union, and primarily to develop China's nuclear weapons.
+Following China's reform and opening up, the military nuclear industry shifted towards civilian power, with the first nuclear power plant, Qinshan-1, connecting to the grid in 1991.
+In the 21st century, China imported many gigawatt-class PWR reactor designs: the French EPR, Russian VVER-1000, and US AP1000.

 History

 1950–1958

 In the Cold War, Beijing's initial motivation for developing nuclear power was largely driven by security concerns.
 Between 1950 and 1958, Chinese nuclear power construction heavily relied on cooperation with the USSR.
 The first initiative was launched with the establishment of the China-Soviet Union Nonferrous Metals and Rare Metals Corporation and the first central atomic research facility, the Institute of Atomic Energy of the Chinese Academy of Sciences in Beijing.
 In February 1955, a chemical separation plant for the production of weapons-grade U-235 and plutonium was created with Soviet aid in Xinjiang and in April the Changchun Institute of Atomic Energy was established.
 Several months later, on 29 April 1955, the Sino-Soviet Atomic Cooperation Treaty was signed.

 The China National Nuclear Corporation (CNNC) was also established in 1955.

 In addition to cooperation with the USSR, China began to learn nuclear technology by sending students to the USSR.
 In December 1958, nuclear power development had become the top priority project in the Draft Twelve Year Plan for Development of Science and Technology.